juju/charm-helpers/HACKING.md

 Use following instructions to build a charm that uses your own development branch of charmhelpers.

-1) Make sure your version of charmhelpers is recognised as the latest version by by appending `dev0` to the version number in the `VERSION` file.
+Step 1: Make sure your version of charmhelpers is recognised as the latest version by by appending `dev0` to the version number in the `VERSION` file.

-2) Create an override file `override-wheelhouse.txt` that points to your own charmhelpers branch. *The format of this file is the same as pip's [`requirements.txt`](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format) file.
+Step 2: Create an override file `override-wheelhouse.txt` that points to your own charmhelpers branch. *The format of this file is the same as pip's [`requirements.txt`](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format) file.